loftusmi3/Thank_You_Net/README.md

 Earlier this August, I began learning web development so that I can build a prototype of the platform for the Future of Data Hackathon.
 This is what I came up with for my submission!
 There's plenty more left to do but it gets the idea across.

-Many thanks to Dave Gray's coding tutorials and PrepBytes for extensive starter code :)
+Many thanks to Dave Gray's coding tutorials and PrepBytes for extensive starter code and guidance :)